FOOT CARE FOR SOCCER

 The following are less common, but potentially more serious, conditions associated with soccer players’ feet:

 Bone Spur – Bone spurs are generally small, extra calcium deposits that form on a bone.
 Many people have them without knowing it.
 When they interfere with tendon movement, however, they can become painful and debilitating.
 For soccer players, bone spurs can imitate tendonitis and plantar fasciitis.
 Some success in local treatment may be found with ice and heat therapy, ibuprofen, and stretching.
 Otherwise, a doctor should be seen.
+Further treatment may include surgery.

 Sprain – The feet and ankle have an extremely high concentration of ligaments, which, when they get inappropriately stretched, torn, or severed, result in mild to severe sprains.
 These injuries occur as a result of unintentionally rolling the foot inward or outward, hyper-extension, hyper-flexion, and compression.
 They are generally characterized by severity level, from Grade 1 to Grade 3.
 A Grade 1 sprain consists of mild damage to a ligament or ligaments without affecting the overall stability of joints.
 A Grade 2 sprain consists of a partial tear to a ligament or ligaments, which were stretched to the point that joints become loose.
 A Grade 3 sprain represents complete tears of a ligament or ligaments, causing instability and lack of function in the joints.
 Bruising and swelling will almost always occur around the ankle as a result of the injury.
-Treatment usually consists of some form of immobilization.
+Initial treatment is the “RICE” protocol.
+Further treatment usually consists of some form of immobilization.

 John Harves, All Rights Reserved